CandlePlatforms/devdocs/docs/develop/quicknode.md

 Copy the account address so that we can get some test ETH, which will be required to deploy our contract.

-## Step 4: Getting test MATIC
+## Step 4: Getting test CNDL
 ------------------

 We will need some test MATICs to pay for gas fees to deploy the smart contract.

-Copy your address of the account which we generated in the last step, paste it into the address field of [Polygon faucet](https://faucet.polygon.technology/), and click on submit.
-The faucet will send you 0.1 test MATIC.
+Copy your address of the account which we generated in the last step, paste it into the address field of [Candle faucet](https://faucet.polygon.technology/), and click on submit.
+The faucet will send you 0.1 test CNDL.

 ![](https://lh6.googleusercontent.com/kq173aYK_XB8DwuZjXXp2sot9X4enx9WXo-Xt8O93S-GohO5kx9p1iI2JQzL9wdAtiTrWfjiEodAsI_vcD1m1dUvp6koTfrKvnP4gOymP-JSDYpHVJKjWQXQ0ePNTj1MmEAJQ8Wo=s1600)